commercetools/commercetools-sync-java/src/main/java/com/commercetools/sync/inventories/README.md

 Additional optional configuration for the sync can be configured on the `InventorySyncOptions` instance, according to your need:

+- `ensureChannels`
-- `ensureChannels` a flag which represents a strategy to handle syncing inventory entries with missing supply channels.
+a flag which represents a strategy to handle syncing inventory entries with missing supply channels.
 Having an inventory entry, with a missing supply channel reference, could be processed in either of the following ways:
     - If `ensureChannels` is set to `false` this inventory entry won't be synced and the `errorCallback` will be triggered.
     - If `ensureChannels` is set to `true` the sync will attempt to create the missing channel with the given key.
       If it fails to create the supply channel, the inventory entry won't sync and `errorCallback` will be triggered.
     - If not provided, it is set to `false` by default.

+- `batchSize`
-- `batchSize` a number that could be used to set the batch size with which inventory entries are fetched and processed with, as inventory entries are obtained from the target CTP project in batches for better performance.
+a number that could be used to set the batch size with which inventory entries are fetched and processed with, as inventory entries are obtained from the target CTP project in batches for better performance.
 The algorithm accumulates up to
 `batchSize` inventory entries from the input list, then fetches the corresponding inventory entries from the target CTP project in a single request, and then performs the update actions needed.
 Playing with this option can slightly improve or reduce processing speed.
     - If not provided, it is set to `30` by default.

+- `errorCallBack`
+a callback that is called whenever an event occurs during the sync process that represents an error.

+- `warningCallBack`
+a callback that is called whenever an event occurs during the sync process that represents a warning.

+- `removeOtherLocales`
+a flag which enables the sync module to add additional localizations without deleting existing ones, if set to `false`.
+If set to `true`, which is the default value of the option, it deletes the existing object properties.

+- `removeOtherSetEntries`
+a flag which enables the sync module to add additional Set entries without deleting existing ones, if set to `false`.
+If set to `true`, which is the default value of the option, it deletes the existing Set entries.

+- `removeOtherCollectionEntries`
+a flag which enables the sync module to add collection (e.g. Assets, Images etc.) entries without deleting existing ones, if set to `false`.
+If set to `true`, which is the default value of the option, it deletes the existing collection entries.

+- `removeOtherProperties`
+a flag which enables the sync module to add additional object properties (e.g. custom fields, etc..) without deleting existing ones, if set to `false`.
+If set to `true`, which is the default value of the option, it deletes the existing object properties.

 ## How does it work?